Realdavidking/Network-Design-Topology/README.md

-After that I created 2 Virtual Machines (Web 1 & Web 2) to connect to the Jumpbox by SSH.
+After that I created 2 Virtual Machines to act as web servers (Web 1 & Web 2) that connect to the Jumpbox by SSH.

+To allow this connection I added a security group rule that allows SSH connections only from my current IP and connects to my virtual machine for management.